 Nested Objects

-Objects can be nested within other objects:
+Objects can be nested within other objects.
+For example, consider the following:

 const address = {